mmahlke/Bioinformatics-with-CRC-cluster/README.md

 ```
 Here, we are requesting resources for a job named "PDNC4_practice" for 24 hours on the htc cluster which has only one partition, the htc partition.
 We have requested 16 cpus per task.
 We have requested verbose output, which means any possible output to the terminal from our commands will be recorded.
 And we have specified files for the output and error messages to be placed into.

-Now we should tell Linux what modules we need to load to complete the tasks in this script.
+Now we should tell Linux what $$\textnormal{\color{darkorange}modules}$$ we need to load to complete the tasks in this script.
 For this script, we will build an index for our assembly file, trim our raw reads, and align them to the assembly.
 To do that, we need:
 ```
 module load cutadapt/2.10
 module load gcc/8.2.0